AayushSrivastav29/Apna-Bank/README.md

 Usage
 To use the application, you can log in with one of the provided accounts:
+Aayush Srivastav
-User: Aayush Srivastav, PIN: 1111
+User: as, PIN: 1111
+Elon Musk
-User: Elon Musk, PIN: 2222
+User: em, PIN: 2222
 Once logged in, you can explore the application's features as mentioned in the "Features" section.